alejandro-castro/GLCM/README.md

 Example: <i> ./glcm BadQuality1.png 8 </i>

-The algorithm will move through the entire image extracting a window of 10 x 10 and it will calculate the features from each window with numLevels = 8 and with a vertical distance of 1 pixel.
+The algorithm will move through the entire image extracting windows of size 10 x 10 and it will calculate the features for each window with numLevels = 8 and with a vertical distance of 1 pixel.
 The second parameter (number of levels) is optional.
 If you don't want to specify this number, the image will be processed with the default value: 256 levels.

 <h2>Installation:</h2>